conceptofproof/conceptofproof.github.io/_posts/2016-07-22-prime-time-to-hit-the-switch.md

 }
 ~~~

-Firstly I'm using the usigned long data type as that holds 4 bytes of positive numbers (0 to 4,294,967,295), this is because prime numbers are by definition positive numbers and a long allows the game to generate larger numbers if required.
+Firstly I'm using the usigned long data type as that holds 4 bytes of positive numbers (0 to 4,294,967,295), this is because prime numbers are by definition positive numbers.
 For speed with primality test and to reduce difficulty I've set the max to the 5th Mersenne Prime 8191.

 The analogue input device is required to provide more random information to the arduino _random_ function when generating the prime numbers.
 There's also a check so that the same number does not appear twice as this would be sub optimal for a quiz type game.